 Although we offer some flexibility in how this is approached, ultimately we are a professional services company, so providing services for free is not a sustainable business plan.
 We want to be compensated for the effort and time that goes into helping businesses plan and grow their eCommerce websites.

 We have three ways to enter into new projects with our clients:

 This is the preferred approach by Rocket Web because there is clarity on both sides from the beginning.
-This process includes splitting the normal Fixed Bid 1 phase projects into two phases and two separate contracts.
-Phase 1/Contract 1 only includes Discovery and UX.
+This process includes splitting the normal Fixed Bid one phase project into two phases and two separate contracts.
+Phase 1/Contract 1 only includes Discovery and UX design.
 A deep discovery process takes place with a follow up UX design that reflects the requirements discovered and clarified.
-Once this phase is complete, Rocket Web can provide a new contract with the effort and time to design, build, test and launch the Phase 1 project.
+Once this phase is complete, Rocket Web can provide a new Phase 2 contract with the effort and time to design, build, test and launch the project.
 This ultimately allows not only the merchant freedom to only go as far as they want to with their time and money but also allows Rocket Web to be more efficient with time and resources on Phase 2, thus lowering the cost of risk and saving the merchant time and money.
-No one likes surprises and this method helps eliminate risk to both parties and work successfully in their partnership together going forward.
+No one likes surprises.
+This method helps eliminate risk for both parties and has proven successful every time.

 We offer more details about our Managed Services here: http://rocketweb.com/faq/services/managed-services